 If there are major errors in the written answer, the accuracy of the answer, or

-the oral presentation skills, the question will be remanded to the team.
-In future
+the oral presentation skills, the question will be remanded to the group.
+Within

-class sessions, this original presenter can ask to present their question again.
+class sessions, this original presenter must ask to present their question again.

 If successful after the second presentation, the group will earn 2 points.
 If there

 are further concerns, the question will be once again remanded to the group, and can